Jean Galea

 Shiny Object Syndrome Antidotes

-The most important change in my behaviour has been my use of a virtual buffer zone.
+The most important change in my behavior has been my use of a virtual buffer zone.
 Let me explain by giving you a few examples.

 Books